pgadmin-org/pgadmin4/README.md

 # pgAdmin 4

-pgAdmin 4 is a rewrite of the popular pgAdmin3 management tool for the PostgreSQL (http://www.postgresql.org) database.
+pgAdmin 4 is a rewrite of the popular pgAdmin 3 management tool for the PostgreSQL (http://www.postgresql.org) database.

 In the following documentation and examples, *$PGADMIN4_SRC/* is used to denote